decentral1se/haskellbook-berlin/program.markdown

 ### Project report: building a web-application with servant, lucid, and digestive-functors {#fischmann}
 *by Matthias Fischmann and Andor Pénzes:*

+Servant is a library for writing HTTP routing tables on the type level.
+It is commonly used for micro-services and for delivering json data to single-page apps, but it is possible to use it for delivering web pages and forms, and build a low- or no-js web application with it.

+Aula ([code](https://github.com/liqd/aula/), [blog of the pilot project](http://aula-blog.website/)) is such a web application.
+It is based on [servant](https://hackage.haskell.org/package/servant) for request processing, [lucid](https://hackage.haskell.org/package/lucid) (a sibling package of [blaze](https://hackage.haskell.org/package/blaze-html)) for html content rendering, and [digestive-functors](https://hackage.haskell.org/package/digestive-functors) for web form processing.
+Sticking these parts together proved both non-trivial and very rewarding.
+Benefits are clear separation between application logic, html rendering, form data validation, and tedious details like authentication or CSRF token handling.

+Aula is AGPL.
+We plan to refactor parts of the code into general-purpose libraries.

+In this talk, we look at pieces of the Aula code base and discus strengths and weeknesses of our approach.
+We will also give a summary of our experience with Haskell tooling and deployment.

 ### Dependently Typed Heaps {#brunjes}
 *by [Lars Brünjes]*